bytedance/ibot/README.md

 ## Update :tada:
+- Update - ViT-L/16 with ImageNet-1K pre-training achieves **81.0%** in linear probing accuracy.
+ViT-L/16 with ImageNet-22K pre-training achieves **87.7%** in 512x fine-tuning accuracy.
-- Update - ViT-B/16 with random masking and a relatively larger prediction ratio [0.65, 0.75] perform slighly better than block-wise masking with the ratio [0.1, 0.5].
-For example, this model can achieve an **84.1%** accuracy in ImageNet-1K fine-tuning and a **51.5 box AP** in COCO object detection.
+- Update - Random masking with a relatively larger prediction ratio [0.65, 0.75] performs slighly better than block-wise masking.
+For example, ViT-B/16 achieves an **84.1%** fine-tuning accuracy and a **51.5 box AP** in object detection.
 - December 2021 - Release the code and pre-trained [models](https://github.com/bytedance/ibot#pre-trained-models).
 - November 2021 - Release the pre-print on [arXiv](https://arxiv.org/abs/2111.07832).